Salary: $24.44 - $37.87 Hourly USD

 Licensing and Certification: Must possess a valid Class C Nevada Driver's License at time of appointment .
 Must be able to obtain a valid Class B Nevada Commercial Driver's License (CDL) within six (6) months of date of hire.
 Must possess valid International Municipal Signal Assoc (IMSA) Level I certification as Associate Traffic Signal Technician, or agree to obtain certification within one (1) year of date of hire.

 Some positions may require a crane operator's certification through the National Commission for the Certification of Crane Operator's (NCCCO) within twenty-four (24) months from the date of hire.

 Background Investigation: Employment is contingent upon successful completion of a background investigation.
 Periodically after employment background investigations may be conducted.

 Medical Examination: Employment is contingent upon the results of a physical examination performed by our examining physician.

 Drug Testing: Employment is contingent upon the results of a pre-employment drug examination and subject to random drug testing in accordance with DOT requirements.

 EXAMPLES OF DUTIES

-Mobility to work in a typical office or court setting and use standard office equipment, strength to lift materials weighing up to 50 pounds, vision to read printed materials and a computer screen, and hearing and speech to communicate in person or over the telephone.
-Strength to effectively subdue and/or remove persons in difficult or emergency situations.
+Mobility to work in a maintenance setting, including operating typical trade equipment, hand and power tools and standard office equipment, and to drive a motor vehicle to and operate a lift or boom truck at various work sites; stamina to stand, walk and climb and to work in confined or awkward spaces or from aerial equipment for an extended period of time; strength to lift and maneuver materials and equipment weighing up to 100 pounds with proper equipment; vision to read printed materials; and hearing and speech to communicate in person or over a radio or telephone.
 Accommodation may be made for some of these physical demands for otherwise qualified individuals who require and request such accommodation.